 Alejandro breaks undesired bias down into two constituent parts: a priori societal bias and a posteriori statistical bias, with tangible examples of how undesired bias is introduced in each step, and you’ll learn some very interesting research findings in this topic.
-Spoiler alert: Alejandro takes a pragmatic approach, showing how any nonivial system will always have an inherent bias, so the objective is not to remove bias, but to make sure you can get as close as possible to your objectives and make sure your objectives are as close as possible to the "ideal solution.
+Spoiler alert: Alejandro takes a pragmatic approach, showing how any nontrivial system will always have an inherent bias, so the objective is not to remove bias, but to make sure you can get as close as possible to your objectives and make sure your objectives are as close as possible to the ideal solution.

 - Experience with a machine learning project

 What you'll learn

 - Gain an overview of the concept of bias in machine learning

 - Learn the three key steps to assess bias throughout the lifecycle of a machine learning model

 - Understand how key machine learning concepts, such as feature importance, class imbalance, model analysis, partial dependence, etc., are used in a practical example, as well as how these data science fundamentals can be used to interact with key domain experts